- Room 320

 - "Italian Universities and the Wars of Italy", in Christine Shaw (ed.), Italy and the European Powers: The Impact of War, 1503-1530 (Leiden, Boston, and Cologne: Brill, 2006), 297-305.

-- I am a reviewer for the American Historical Review, the Burlington Magazine, European History Quarterly, H-Italy, Renaissance Quarterly, and the Sixteenth Century Journal.
+- I am reviewed for the American Historical Review, the Burlington Magazine, European History Quarterly, H-Italy, Renaissance Quarterly, and the Sixteenth Century Journal.

 My principal area of interest has been the history of the Italian states (especially Tuscany) between 1350 and 1600.
 In order to understand the connections between cultural, economic, political, religious, and social developments in Tuscany, I have used universities as a focus.

-My current research now concentrates on violence in early modern Europe, again using students and professors as a focus.
+My current research now concentrates on violence and insults in early modern Europe.

 I am happy to supervise postgraduate students on any aspect of violence in early modern Europe (including the British Isles) as well as on any aspect of Italian history from the fourteenth to the sixteenth centuries.